 Fashion eCommerce is a multi-platform and multi-channel community developed by fashion brands with and for fashion enthusiasts.
-Functioning through three main modes, Fashion eCommerce can operate as a b2b (business to business), b2c (business to consumer), or c2c (consumer to consumer).
+Functioning through three main modes, Fashion eCommerce can operate as a B2B (business to business), B2C (business to consumer), or C2C (consumer to consumer) model.

-eCommerce brands needed to woo an audience that had never shopped online.
+eCommerce brands needed to attract and convenience an audience that had never shopped online.
 Shoppers were wary of the quality and logistics of eCommerce purchases.
-In order to entice them to buy, eCommerce fashion brands had to offer free returns.
+In order to entice them to buy, eCommerce fashion brands had to offer ecommerce returns.

-Fashion eCommerce stores have a fraction of the overheads physical stores do.
+Fashion eCommerce stores have a fraction of the overhead physical stores do.
 So it seemed a good idea to up their online sales by offering this simple guarantee.
-But this is where hellfire & brimstone came into play.
+But, this is where hellfire & brimstone came into play.